unixzii/cyandev.io/data/posts/why-ownership-matters.md

 Before Swift 5.9, all value types are like trivial types.
 When they are copied, their memory bytes are simply copied to the new locations.
 But the difference is, additional value witness functions may be executed to maintain the lifetime of the reference-type members (this is not how trivial types defined in C++, but we don’t have control).

 Value types in Swift can’t implement RAII because they are trivial.
-And this is also what value types are designed for in Swift.
+And this is also how value types are designed in Swift.
 Value types like `CGRect`, `Date`, and `Character` all represent values, not resources.
 And we don’t need to worry about how to release their underlying resources, because they just don’t allocate resources manually.

 Reference-type members in value types are specially handled, and it’s also automatically done by compiler.
 Value type like `String` actually requires extra heap buffer to store its variable-length contents, and the buffer has to be a class (reference type) to be managed properly.